python/cpython/Doc/library/http.server.rst

    print("serving at port", PORT) httpd.serve_forever()

-:mod:`http.server` can also be invoked directly using the :cmdoption:`-m` switch of the interpreter a with ``port number`` argument.
+:mod:`http.server` can also be invoked directly using the :option:`-m` switch of the interpreter a with ``port number`` argument.
 Similar to the previous example, this serves files relative to the current directory. ::